virkud/bios611-project1/README.md

 	> make figures/hf_age_sex.png

-To build the report, you need to build in bash, not Rstudio terminal, using the follow:
+To build the report, you need to build in bash, not Rstudio terminal, using the following:

 	> make pdflatex report.tex

+You can use alias "b" in aliases.sh to enter a docker instance through bash.

 Primary questions
 -----------------